Cell death indicators in children under exposure to excessive intake of chlorine compounds with drinking water

 Objective.
 The study of the immune status features including cell death markers in children consuming drinking water with excessive content of chlorine compounds.

 Materials and methods.
-Totally with the control group it was surveyed 498 pre-school children.
-The control group comprised 212 children, living on the territories, where circulating groundwater is used as a source of domestic water supply.
-The study group consisted of 286 children, living on the territories with the sources of domestic water supply presented by surface water of low quality due to microbiological indicators, what demands the use of chlorine-containing agents for water disinfection.
-To conduct the study the chemical-analytical, immunological and statistical methods have been used.
+Including the control group, 498 pre-school children were surveyed.
+The control group comprised 212 children living on territories where circulating groundwater is used as a source of domestic water supply.
+The study group consisted of 286 children living on territories with sources of domestic water supply presented by surface water of low quality due to microbiological indicators, which calls for the use of chlorine-containing agents for water disinfection.
+To conduct the study the chemical-analytical, immunological and statistical methods were used.

 Conclusions.
 It was demonstrated that under the increased chlorine compounds concentrations in blood the probable mechanism of apoptotic effect was related to the enzyme systems activation, associated with glutathione peroxidase, glutathione transferase, superoxide dismutase.
 The reference concentrations for chlorine-containing compounds in blood were proved by the criteria of IL6 and CD4+ -, CD8+ -, CD19+ -, CD25+ - lymphocytes content and their acceptable concentration range in blood (0.00001 mg / dm3 - 0.0181 mg / dm3) was defined.